Lucille Almonte

-Lucille May M. Almonte (born January 25, 2001) is a Filipino volleyball player.
+Lucille May M. Almonte (born January 25, 2001) is a Filipino professional volleyball player.
 She was the team captain of the Adamson Lady Falcons of the University Athletic Association of the Philippines (UAAP) before turning pro under the Nxled Chameleons of the Premier Volleyball League (PVL).

 Early life

 Almonte attended high school at the Davao City National High School and Kings' Montessori School in Quezon City.

 She graduated from Adamson University with a fitness and sports management degree magna cum laude in 2024.

 Career

 College

 Almonte played five years of college volleyball for the Lady Falcons in the UAAP.
 In 2023, she was part of the team which won 2nd runner-up in Season 85 of the UAAP women's volleyball, ending a nine-year Final Four drought of Adamson.

 Almonte, Trisha Genesis, Lorene Toring, Louie Romero, and the rest of the Lady Falcons of then coach Lerma Giron won a championship over the UST Golden Tigresses in the 2019 PVL Collegiate Conference.